 S Class Income and S Class Accumulation Units are available at the Manager's discretion to certain clients of the Schroder group wealth management business.
-Before the Manager can accept a subscription into S Units, a legal agreement must be in place between the investor and the relevant entity within the Schroder group wealth management business containing terms specific to investment in the S Units.
+Before the Manager can accept a subscription into S Units, a legal agreement must be in place between the investor and the relevant entity within the Schroder group wealth management business containing terms (including the applicable fees) specific to investment in the S Units.